microsoft/ccf-app-samples/GET_STARTED.md

 ### Network Governance: Open network for users

-Once users are added to the opening network, members should create a proposal to open the network, Other members are then able to vote for the proposal using the returned proposal id.
+Once users are added to the network, members should create a [proposal to open the network](https://microsoft.github.io/CCF/main/governance/open_network.html), Other members are then able to vote for the proposal using the returned proposal id.

 Once the proposal has received enough votes under the rules of the Constitution (ie. ballots which evaluate to true), the network is opened to users.
 It is only then that users are able to execute transactions on the deployed application.